RightBird/CourseNote/docs/大二上/计算机组成/Chapter4 The Processor.md

   1. Mispredict as taken on last iteration of inner loop

-  2.Then mispredict as not taken on first iteration of inner loop next time around
+  2. Then mispredict as not taken on first iteration of inner loop next time around

 ![31](pic/31.jpg)